acend/helm-basics-training/content/en/docs/_index.md

 For the following labs we are going to create a namespace.
 You can choose any name, we suggest using e.g. your username.

+{{% onlyWhen rancher %}}
+{{% alert title="Note" color="primary" %}}
+Namespaces created via `kubectl` have to be assigned to the correct Rancher Project in order to be visible in the Rancher web console.
+Please ask your trainer for this assignment or create the namespace directly within this project on the Rancher web console.
+{{% /alert %}}
+{{% /onlyWhen %}}

 You can create your namespace with:

 ```bash